rocket-pool/docs.rocketpool.net/docs/guides/node/local/prepare-pc.md

 - Your system is fully built, powers on, and can boot into the operating system.
 - You will not do any other activity on the system, such as browsing the Internet, checking email, or playing games.
-- You have a Linux or macOS operating system installed.
+- You have a Linux operating system installed.
-- Your user account has root / Administrator privileges.
+- Your user account has root / administrator privileges.
 - You have an SSD that meets the performance requirements.
 - Your SSD is mounted on your file system.
-- You have at least 1.2 TB of disk space free for the initial Execution and Consensus syncing process.
+- You have at least 1.5 TB of disk space free for the initial Execution and Consensus syncing process.
 - If your ISP caps your data, it is more than 2 TB per month.

 If you have checked and confirmed all of these items, then you are ready to install Rocket Pool and begin running a